Graduate Diploma in Economics

 The aim of Preliminary Economic Analysis is to provide a condensed introduction to the fundamental concepts of micro- and macroeconomics.
 It is designed to give students a rigorous, systematic and comprehensive overview of basic microeconomic and macroeconomic theory.
 Through the introduction and analysis of theoretical concepts, ideas and techniques, it provides the necessary background for students to successfully complete the Diploma courses Microeconomic Analysis and Macroeconomic Analysis.
 Please go to Preliminary Economic Analysis for further detail.

 The Graduate Diploma may also be taken on a part-time basis over two years.
-Students undertaking he programme of that basis must take Microeconomic Analysis and Quantitative Techniques in Economics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.
+Students undertaking the programme of that basis must take Microeconomic Analysis and Quantitative Techniques in Economics or Econometrics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.

 All students are required to take and pass the following four courses which are taught in a combination of lectures and small class tutorials: